modified from graphic generated at http://namegenerator.in/arizona

 In general I loathe the idea of dichotomies- in fact, in regards to human behavior, I find them all false.
 We are all on continuum of interests, attitudes, capabilities, and I find the binary construct one hard to accept.

 It’s not that the methods/strategies I have been using in being part of ds106, the “throw ’em in and help ’em swim” is right for everyone.
 Nor is it necessarily true that the methodology Lisa uses is universally applicable.
 This seems patently obvious, but the assertion of dichotomies suggests to me, if you construct that as a view, then you also buy into ideas that one method always supersedes the other.

 I firmly believe the approach Lisa takes is sound because it has developed out of her experience in working with the faculty she coaches.
 At the same time I am rather convinced the semi-structured approaches we have been trying in ds106 are also effective, or at least worth investigating.
 Isn’t there room on the spectrum for both (and many more approaches) to be in use?
 What does this have to do with camps and people being on opposite sides of things?

 Yet as I write these things, I have to accept that in some ways I have been asserting this approach I have been using as being a “better” way, and I hope to be more aware of that as not being an attitude I want to be suggesting is “right”.

 I don’t believe in this dichotomy, but if people sense there is one, I have to consider what my part in that might be.

 The word “Utopian” is not one I like bearing, but I will take on being a Churchillian optimist

-The post "Card Carrying Utopian" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2012/09/card-carrying-utopian/) on September 30, 2012.
+The post "Card Carrying Utopian" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2012/09/card-carrying-utopian/) on September 30, 2012.